hametuha/anyway-feedback/readme.md

 Tested up to: 4.1-alpha
 Stable tag: 1.0

 This plugin enable users to send feedback with single click.
 This may support you to analyze your user's opinion.
+Works like Facebook's help center.

 ## Description